Snooz82/robotframework-datadriver/Readme.rst

 Usage
 -----

-Data Driver is a "Listener" but should not be set as a global listener as command line option of robot.
+Data Driver is a "Library Listener" but does not provide keywords.
 Because Data Driver is a listener and a library at the same time it sets itself as a listener when this library is imported into a test suite.

 To use it, just use it as Library in your suite.
 You may use the first argument (option) which may set the file name or path to the data file.